epigraphy-info/epigraphy-info/partners.md

 Database for Late Antiquity Statues

 ### <a href="http://lldb.elte.hu/" target="blank">LLDB
-Computerized Historical Linguistic Database of the Latin Inscriptions of the Imperial
+Computerized Historical Linguistic Database of the Latin Inscriptions of the Imperial Age

 ### <a href="https://mappola.eu/" target="blank">MAPPOLA
 Mapping out the poetic landscape(s) of the Roman empire